RuanCosta-Jitterbit/webappsnap/README.md

 ## Selectors

-The hardest part of configuration is finding the selectors for what you want to interact with and snap.

 A selector identifies elements of a web app.
 In Playwright, a _locator_ is a combination of a selector, and the method for finding that selector.

-Playwright can fail to find a selector for many reasons:
+The hardest part of configuration is finding the selectors for what you want to interact with and snap.
+Defining reliable selectors is a process of trial and error.
+Playwright can fail to find a selector for various reasons:

 - The design of the app's layout has changed, or elements have been renamed.
 - One selector may point to more than one element.
 - Elements can be obscured, or take time to become visible.

-Defining reliable selectors is a process of trial and error.

 There are two ways to find selectors: